 Solid waste generated by the project would be transported to Kirby Canyon Landfill, where the City of Mountain View has secured landfill disposal capacity for the City's solid waste until 2063.
-The landfill is permitted to receive a maximum disposal of 2,600 tons of garbage per day.76 The project would generate approximately 22.68 pounds (or 0.011 tons) of solid waste per day, 77 which is a net increase of 5.48 pounds (or 0.0027 tons) per day.
+The landfill is permitted to receive a maximum disposal of 2,600 tons of garbage per day.
+According to CalEEMod solid waste generation rates61, the project would generate approximately 0.05 tons of solid waste per day.